These Pumpkin Oatmeal Cookies are the ultimate fall cookie! Soft and chewy, with a sweet cinnamon glaze, they’re sure to be your new favorite!

 - Slowly begin to add the oat mixture to your large mixing bowl, stirring until well combined.

-- Using your cookie scoop, place balls of pumpkin oatmeal cookie batter onto your prepared baking sheets.
+- Using a medium cookie scoop, place balls of pumpkin oatmeal cookie batter onto your prepared baking sheets.

 - Bake at 350 degrees for 10-12 minutes, rotating cookie sheets at the halfway mark.
 When the cookies are done they will start to turn a rich golden brown.